 Traditionally, all business loans, including to small businesses, would involve the manual preparation of a credit memo containing all pertinent information about a prospective borrower.
 This memo would get distributed to a credit committee who would meet to discuss it before making a credit decision, which usually required consensus.
 Naturally, this requires a fair amount of manual work by highly trained (and generally well compensated) professionals.
 This means it’s an expensive process and only makes economic sense for large loans where the gross margins make it affordable.
 This is a big reason why many banks have been reluctant to lend to small businesses.

 With a more automated decision engine, where most or all of the necessary inputs are piped in digitally, the data gathering and processing burden is hugely reduced, which can dramatically shift the economics of smaller loans for the lender.
 In the consumer market, many credit applications – notably for credit cards – have been almost entirely automated for years.
 Some fintechs are doing this for certain small business loan products as well, at least for clear approvals or declines.
 In most cases, however, small business lenders still want a degree of manual oversight for approvals.
-To support this, even the most cutting edge decision engines serving this market generally allow easy configurability to allow lenders to choose which steps to automate and when to require manual review, which can also be subject to specified filters or thresholds.
+To support this, even the most cutting edge decision engines serving this market generally allow easy configurability to let lenders choose which steps to automate and when to require manual review, which can also be subject to specified filters or thresholds.
 This is LendingFront’s model.

 Modern lending systems make it easy to modulate and automate underwriting requirements based on the size and complexity of a potential loan